 Data center REITs own and manage facilities that customers use to safely store data.
 Data center REITs offer a range of products and services to help keep servers and data safe, including providing uninterruptable power supplies, air-cooled chillers and physical security.

 Diversified REITs own and manage a mix of property types and collect rent from tenants.
 For example, diversified REITs might own portfolios made up of both office and industrial properties, making them ideal for investors looking to gain exposure to a variety of real estate asset types.

 Specialty REITs own and manage a unique mix of property types and collect rent from tenants.
 Specialty REITs own properties that don’t fit within the other REIT sectors.
-Examples of properties owned by specialty REITs include movie theaters, casinos, farmland and outdoor advertising sites.
+Examples of properties owned by specialty REITs include movie theaters, farmland and outdoor advertising sites.